The Hollywood strikes are over. Here's when you could see your favorite stars and shows return

 Duncan Crabtree-Ireland, SAG-AFTRA’s executive director and chief negotiator, told The Associated Press the gains made the long strike worth it.

 “It’s an agreement that our members can be proud of.
-I’m certainly very proud of it,” Crabtree-Ireland told The Associated Press in an interview.
+I’m certainly very proud of it,” Crabtree-Ireland told the AP in an interview.

 WHAT WILL START FILMING FIRST?